jmcdo29/DnDCharacters/Ryllae_Woodskin/questions_to_eventually_answer.md

   - Do they have anything to do with the photo we found?
 - Why is Zerrias so uptight?
   - And why is he so quick to try and leave the party?

+# Questions that come from adventuring

+- Who was the woman in the vision when I touched that root?
+  - Who was she trying to save?
+- Who is Vitarta, The Twisted Princess?
+She's come up a few times now.
+- What was that root?
+  - Was it the Vitoak?
+    - If so, what was it doing on Unteris?
+It's supposed to be floating in the sky...